segabl/pd2-sh-complements/README.md

   - Fixed ammo pickup for most pistols

 *Ammo pickup values for most pistols was lower than intended due to some missing pickup definitions.*
-*Adding the misssing definitions should make pistol ammo pickup feel more consistent.*
+*Adding the missing definitions should make pistol ammo pickup feel more consistent.*

 - Bows
   - Reduced damage by 50%